Andre601/mkdocs-materialx/docs/contributing/index.md

     ---

-    Report a bug in Material for MkDocs by creating an issue with a reproduction
+    Report a bug in MaterialX for MkDocs by creating an issue with a reproduction

     ---